beyescay/memento/CAPSTONE_README.md

   <img src="images/desc4.png" width="400" height="600"/>
 </p>

 Note: The notifications will always be in black color to help user differentiate between chat response and notifications.
+Also, in these snapshots the days are simulated as seconds.
+That's why you see notifications that are within seconds.
+In reality, this would actually be in days.
+But currently, it is still set to seconds so that reviewer could test this app.
+To change it to days, change the `seconds` to `days` in lines 24 and 25 of `src/forgetting_curve.cpp`

 And then the same steps can be for other new information that the user wants to remember.